 I’ve never made butter tarts.
 I usually stick to Butter Tart Squares, because, let’s face it: they’re way easier.

 But, I was determined to deliver on the order.
 So this weekend, I made my first attempt.
-2 things you will notice in this post:

 Aside from my overfilling and the resulting spillage, these were pretty darn awesome.